nies14/RS-Net/README.md

 Our model is evaluated on [Human3.6M](http://vision.imar.ro/human3.6m) and [MPI-INF-3DHP](https://vcai.mpi-inf.mpg.de/3dhp-dataset/) datasets.

 ### Human3.6M & MPI-INF-3DHP
 We set up the Human3.6M & MPI-INF-3DHP dataset in the same way as [PoseAug](https://github.com/jfzhang95/PoseAug).
-Please refer to [DATASETS.md](https://github.com/jfzhang95/PoseAug/blob/main/DATASETS.md) for the preparation of the dataset files.
+Please refer to [DATASETS.md](https://github.com/jfzhang95/PoseAug/blob/main/DATASETS.md) for the preparation of the dataset files & put them in `./dataset` directory.

 ## Evaluating our models